Sourdough Tools and Equipment

 If you’re interested in stone-milling your own wheat berries such as einkorn, spelt, or rye (or other products), I highly recommend the NutriMill Harvest Grain Mill.

-First of all, it has a beautiful, sleek design with multiple color options and it’s made with eco-friendly bamboo.
+First of all, it has a beautiful, sleek design with multiple color options.
 But most importantly, it’s extremely easy to use and does a great job of making fine-milled flour.

 👍 Pros: